kali/lackr/doc/getting-started.md

 I'm some text at the bottom of the main document after an ESI call.
 ```

-There is obviously some exotic markup on the second line that lackr will catch, and
+There is obviously some exotic markup on the second line that Lackr will catch, and
 replace with the result of another request:

 ```